Kosztin-Research-Group/AFMpy/README.md

 If the previous test succeeded, you are now ready to use AFMpy!

 ### Manual GPU Installation

+**(Any Operating System\*)**

-The GPU version of AFMPy is indlucded for those with a CUDA enabled GPU.
+The GPU version of AFMpy is included for those with a CUDA enabled GPU.
 Its performance eclipses the CPU version's by an order of magnitude and is highly reccomended if the resources are available.

-Note: This version of AFMpy was developed using CUDA12.
+*Note: Setting up GPU compatibility for Tensorflow is often quite difficult.
+The software requirements for tensorflow often vary by operating system and personal configuration.
+See the tensorflow installation documentation to see if your operating system is compatible [here](https://www.tensorflow.org/install/pip).
+Additionally, this version of AFMpy was developed using CUDA12.
 CUDA11 has not been tested.
 Those wishing to use CUDA11 will need to prepare their environment from scratch and edit the setup.py for `cupy-cuda11x` accordingly.

+*****

 Create the conda environment by navigating to the `AFMpy/src/` directory and running one of the following:
 ```bash